 We particularly work in the overlap between neurology and psychiatry/psychology, so we have a neuropsychologist (Dr Tara Murphy) and a neuropsychiatrist (Dr Isobel Heyman) on the team.

-But we are also happy to receive internal or external referrals from professionals, where there are concerns about the mental health of a child with physical illness/symptoms.
+We are happy to receive internal or external referrals from professionals, where there are concerns about the mental health of a child with physical illness/symptoms.
 Other members of the department may be involved in the assessment and treatment of children and families depending on individual needs.

 A key step is detecting and diagnosing a mental health problem if it is present.
 They can often be common difficulties such as depression, anxiety, attention deficit/hyperactivity disorder, or behavioural problems.
 These problems have effective treatments that have been tested and are known to work, which are often called evidence-based, and these are our first-line treatments.

 All children with long-term physical illness may have mental health needs.
 But children with neurological symptoms and problems are even more likely to often have emotional, behavioural and learning difficulties than children with other conditions.
 These psychological problems often have a significant impact on both the child and their family, and their school experience.
 These problems are nobody’s fault and may be related to the underlying neurological problem, but they are often easily treated.

 What do the Psychological Medicine team do?

 We aim to identify emotional, behavioural and learning difficulties, and to offer the best, most effective treatments.

 We work closely with paediatricians, neurologists and other doctors so that psychological treatments are a fully integrated part of overall care.